rdegges/rdegges-blog/articles/2010/user-authentication-with-django.md

 {% endblock %}
 ```

-At this point, we’ve got the basic templates done for the main page of our
+At this point, we've got the basic templates done for the main page of our
 website.
 Mind you, they are very basic.
 The next thing we need to do is create a
 template for our user portal page.
-So let’s do that:
+So let's do that:

 ``` html+django
 {% extends "base.html" %}